xdrip/xdrip_docs/docs/use/3dotsmenu.md

 <img src="../images/3DM-EL4.png" style="zoom:75%;" />

-An additional 3 dots menu will allow you to select the old log viewer style that doesn't include color codes.

 ### Libre trend

 If you use a Libre sensor `Show Libre Trend` will display the last 45 minutes sensor information, minute by minute.